 Today, Kevin is dedicated to his passion and has managed to rent an apartment to live with a friend.
 He is the Youth Club’s recreation leader at Doncel, an organization led by Ashoka Fellow Mariana Incarnato, which helps to strengthen young people transiting from a protective care-system, into active and productive citizens.
 There, Kevin carries out activities for young people who live in residential care units and are preparing to graduate from the system.
 Through workshops on relaxation and play, he invites teens to connect with themselves, with others and with the environment.
 Recreation acts as a method of education and aims for social transformation.
 "The idea of the Youth Club is that they practice changemaking.
 But to be changemakers they need to work on themselves first", Kevin says.
 Since last year, Kevin has managed to get 5 new recruits from his workshops to join the Guía Egreso.

 These young changemakers, with their peers in the Guía Egreso movement, are transforming the lives of thousands of young people in the country.
 The key to the success of the initiative, Kevin says, is the peer-to-peer system, adding, "The children are used to professionals coming and telling them "life is like this, you have to do this".
-They don’t realise that the children, on the other hand, are thinking, "you don’t understand what is happening with me".
+They don’t realize that the children, on the other hand, are thinking, "you don’t understand what is happening with me".
 But if someone who understands what you are going through, and what is going to happen to you, shares guidelines and tips, it’s different.
 Because we were in the same hole.
 We know what it is like to live in a residential home.
 And it's up to us helping each other to get out of there."

 Despite these early victories, much remains to be done in terms of social inclusion and employment, to secure the future of young people coming out of the system.
 Kevin’s staunch belief is that young people, like him, can actually help transform their own lives.
 "Whatever you dream, you can achieve it," Kevin concludes.
 "I want to tell all the young people to not let anybody tell them they cannot.
 Capture, study, assert your rights and always help others to do the same".